ckriutz/dr-indigo/src/eval/README.md

    - Dataset run for the full experiment
 5. **Display Summary**: Shows key metrics in console and Langfuse link

-### Comparing Experiments

-In Langfuse UI, you can:
-- Compare different experiment runs on the same dataset
-- Track improvements over time
-- Identify problematic questions
-- Analyze response patterns

 ### Troubleshooting